brunotag/58gliding.net.nz/readme.md

 </VirtualHost>
 ```

+### DNS / hosts file

-3. Sub sites use a subdomain e.g. piako.58gliding.net.test.
+Sub sites use a subdomain e.g. piako.58gliding.net.test.
 Either set up a local DNS server to serve up the .test domain name OR much easier, set up  your hosts file to point to a couple of sub sites for testing e.g.

 ```
 127.0.0.1 58gliding.net.test